-Before joining the dedicated attorneys and staff at the Office of the Federal Public Defender for the District of Oregon, Mr. Hermansen managed is own law office from 2006 to June 2019.
+Before joining the dedicated attorneys and staff at the Office of the Federal Public Defender for the District of Oregon, Mr. Hermansen managed his own law office from 2006 to 2019.
 And Before that, Mr. Hermansen had dedicated five years to helping his clients and honing his skills as a Trial Attorney at the nationally renowned Federal Defenders of San Diego, Inc., five years as a research attorney for the federal court, and two years as a research attorney for the state court.
 As a federal public defender in San Diego, Mr. Hermansen represented hundreds of clients in federal court from initial court appearance, through trial, and on appeal against felony criminal charges involving mostly border related crimes such as drug smuggling, people smuggling and illegal entry after deportation.
 He also represented clients accused of aggravated assault, bank robbery, and complex matters involving wiretaps and charges of fraud, money laundering and conspiracy.
-Besides handling his heavy caseload of trials and appeals, Mr. Hermansen also helped train new trial attorneys and supervised them during trials and motion hearings.

 Mr. Hermansen attended Loyola Law School where he served on the Law Review as the Chief Note and Comment Editor, and authored a published law review comment denouncing the military’s anti-gay exclusionary policy.
 While attending law school, Mr. Hermansen also summer clerked for a civil law firm in Los Angeles and for the American Civil Liberties Union.
 In addition, he was active in the National Lawyers Guild and Lawyers for Human Rights.